Bharath34/devops-project/README.md

 Assumption : Assuming that there is a puppet master from which we are pulling the puppet code.
 The EC2 instance launches with the user data to install puppet agent.

-ALternative Solution with out any assumption :
+Alternative Solution with out any assumption :

 We could use git clone the puppet module, install puppet agent and apply the puppet module locally to have a fully functioning web server with the said html page.
 All of this can be done by modifying the user-date under the ec2 instance cloud formation template.